avrgeek/avrgeek.github.io/_posts/2014-09-26-google+-as-a-blogging-platform.md

 [8 Reasons You Should Never Give Up Your Own Blog for Google+](http://www.copyblogger.com/google-plus-sharecropping/)

 I generally lean toward this philosophy, or some hybrid.
-For example, my email address is a private domain, but hosted on Google Apps.
+For example, my email address is a personal domain, but hosted on Google Apps.
 If I ever choose to I could leave for a different mail provider, or go to hosting my own, without the worry of letting everyone know my new email address.
-As far as blogging, I will maintain a private blog, and simple link out from Google+, Facebook, Twitter, and the like.
+As far as blogging, I will maintain a personal blog, and simply link out from Google+, Facebook, Twitter, and the like.
 Now to just find a decent commenting system that is resistant to spam...

 {{tag>}}